chef/chef-oss-practices/contributors/guide/README.md

 Beginner focused information can be found below in [Open a Pull Request](#open-a-pull-request) and [Code Review](#code-review).

 For quick reference on contributor resources, we have a handy [contributor cheatsheet](./contributor-cheatsheet.md)

+### Signing the DCO

+Before you can contribute, you'll need to know how to sign your commits with a [Developer Certificate of Origin](/DCO.md)

 ### Communication